If you’ve ever asked yourself “Am I doing too little or too many reps and sets?” then this guide is for you.

 Otherwise, let’s dig into sets and reps below!

 “Rep” stands for “repetition” and defines one complete motion of an exercise.

 And one “set” is a consecutive number of reps without stopping.

 So “2 sets of 5 reps of push-ups” means, “5 consecutive push-ups, a rest, then another 5 consecutive push-ups.”

 When deciding on how many sets and reps to do, it begins with asking “What am I trying to get out of this workout?!””

-We cover this stuff in significantly greater detail over in our Strength Training 101 intro, but the content below should get you started.
+We cover this stuff in significantly greater detail over in our Strength Training 101 series, but the content below should get you started.